API Documentation

 Generates a 6-digit code and sends it to the subscriber.

-user_ref string required
+subscriber_id string (UUID) required

-Subscriber identifier
+Subscriber UUID

 POST /v1/otp/send